 Simultaneously, you can spot a trustworthy SEO company when they are keen on asking questions and learning more about your company and what you are trying to achieve through them as well, instead of only being on the receiving side.
-Learn more about what to expect from our blog: ‘Questions the best SEO agencies will ask you”.
+Learn more about what to expect from our blog: ‘Questions any good SEO agencies will ask you”.

 Now you know what to look for when searching for a great SEO company, but what should you avoid?
 This is a list of red flags you should keep an eye on before deciding on who to hire:

 The company is shy about or avoids giving details on how they gain their links.
 This most likely means they are doing it against Google’s guidelines and you need to avoid them.